rtoal/plang-glossary/README.md

 ### Continuation
 Roughly, a representation of “the rest of the program.”

+### Contravariance
+A property of a type system that defines T<U> to be a subtype of T<V> whenever U is a **supertype** of V.

 ### Coroutine
 A line of execution that, under explicit programmer control, can yield to other coroutines and be resumed.
-Coroutines share a processing unit in the sense that only one coroutine is executing at a time.

 ### Covariance
-The existence of a subtype relationship between T<U> and T<V>, where T is a parameterized type and U is a subtype of V.
+A property of a type system that defines T<U> to be a subtype of T<V> whenever U is a **subtype** of V.

 ### Curried Function
 A function of one parameter that returns a function of one parameter, in contrast to a function that takes two parameters (or a pair of objects).